dustinpfister/blog_posts/_posts/js-settimeout.md

 layout: post
 categories: js
 id: 345
-updated: 2020-09-04 11:57:44
+updated: 2021-09-22 12:15:01
-version: 1.27
+version: 1.28
 ---

 When creating a [javaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) project of some kind there will often be a need to implement some kind of main application loop for the project.
-There are a number of ways to go about doing this, and there is much ground to cover when it comes to this topic, but for this post I will be mainly writing about the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) method.
+There are a number of ways to go about doing this, and there is much ground to cover when it comes to this topic, but for this post I will be mainly writing about the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) method, over that of the [setInterval method](/2018/03/08/js-setinterval/) that is very similar.
+It might not be the best option in all situations, often it might be better to use [requestAnimationFrame](/2018/03/13/js-request-animation-frame/) these days in front end javaScript.
+Still settTimeout, or the similar setInterval is a good choice for some projects where it is called for in certain situations in which requestAnimationFrame is not an option such as with web workers.

 The setTimeout method can be used to delay the calling of a function, that is I can call the setTimeout method, pass a function as the first argument, an amount of time in milliseconds as the second argument, and the result is that the function that I passed as the first argument will fire when an amount of time greater than or equal to the amount of time I passed has elapsed.
 The setTimeout method is one option for setting up a situation in which a function keeps getting called over and over again at a certain rate by placing setTimeout in the function that will be called by setTimeout.

-It might not be the best option in all situations, often it might be better to use [requestAnimationFrame](/2018/03/13/js-request-animation-frame/) these days in front end javaScript.
-Still settTimeout, or the similar setInterval is a good choice for some projects where it is called for in certain situations in which requestAnimationFrame is not an option.

 <!-- more -->